 Under Illinois law, a temporary casino is permitted to operate for two years, unless the IGB approves an additional year to accommodate appropriate construction.
 On June 15, 2023, we were approved by the IGB to operate The Temporary for this third year.
 Given the Potawatomi lawsuits and their possible negative impact on us (including our ability to finance American Place), it is possible that we will not be able to complete construction of American Place prior to the end of the third year, thus resulting in a potential operations gap between the closing of The Temporary and the opening of American Place.
 We intend to attempt to reduce the operations gap, if any.
 We could, for example, seek legislative relief so as to allow continued operation of The Temporary, which would permit continued employment and tax revenues while construction of the permanent American Place casino is completed.
-There is no certainty that such legislative relief would be achieved.
+Such legislative relief is currently under consideration, but there is no certainty that the contemplated legislative changes will be passed.
 Further, completion of casino construction projects such as American Place or Chamonix, generally, can be delayed by any number of items outside of our control, including by weather, labor shortages, supply chain issues or other construction delays.
 There is no assurance that these projects will not be subject to additional restrictions, delays, or challenges which would negatively impact us.